 White Balance

-Set custom white balance for accurate colour reproduction preventing orange or blue colour casts.
-Most cameras include white balance presets for different lighting conditions (daylight, tungsten, fluorescent) but custom setting using white card provides best results.
-Consistent white balance across all footage simplifies editing whilst maintaining natural skin tones.
+Set a custom white balance for accurate colors.
+Most cameras have presets for different lighting (daylight, tungsten, fluorescent), but a custom setting using a white card works best.
+Keeping white balance the same across all footage makes editing easier and keeps skin tones natural.

 Subject Direction and Interview Technique

-Technical excellence means nothing if subjects appear uncomfortable or deliver poor content.
+Technical skill means nothing if subjects look uncomfortable or deliver weak content.

 Pre-Interview Preparation